 After the game, I was scratching my head at Iowa's unwillingness to run.
 Mark Weisman led the country in rushing attempts before the game, but the Hawkeyes only ran 16 times for a piddling 23 yards.
 For Michigan State, hopefully this marks the end of the quarterback shuffling; the offensive turmoil could have wrecked the season, but the Spartans have to feel good about their chances of winning the Legends Division now.

-Michigan State will host Indiana, while Iowa has a week off to prepare for #4 Ohio State on Oct.
+Michigan State will host Indiana, while Iowa has a week off to prepare for No. 4 Ohio State on Oct.
 19.

 Indiana (3-2, 1-0) 44, Penn State (3-2, 0-1) 24

-Here's the day's biggest surprise: in one of the Indiana program's finest recent wins, Indiana defeated Penn State for the first time ever.
+Here's the day's biggest surprise: in one of the Indiana program's finest recent wins, the Hoosiers defeated Penn State for the first time ever.

 Penn State isn't reeling yet, but this loss brings a sense of foreboding: the Central Florida loss doesn't look as respectable now, and unless the Nittany Lions pull an upset they'll limp to 6-6.

 The Hoosiers are now in second place in the Leaders Division with winnable games against Minnesota, Illinois, and Purdue, and have to be kicking themselves over the loss to Navy.
 If Indiana reaches bowl eligibility and continues to improve, Kevin Wilson might be hired away sooner or later.

 Penn State hosts No. 19 Michigan next week, while Indiana tries to keep the momentum going at Michigan State.